hintzetyson/react-user-directory/README.md

 ## Questions

-If you have any questions, please open an issue or contact [LJ Spencer](https://github.com/hockeyduck3).
+If you have any questions, please open an issue or contact [Tyson Hintze](https://github.com/hintzetyson).

-## License
-Copyright (c) LJ Spencer All rights reserved.